-Under the No Action Alternative, there would be no impact to meteorology.
-The impact on air quality from shutting down BFN would be a slightly beneficial.
+Under the No Action Alternative, the impact on air quality from shutting down BFN would be slightly beneficial.
 BFN would start decreasing the work force, which would reduce the emissions from the workers' vehicles.
 There would be less mobile and stationary equipment in use, which would decrease emissions.
 BFN would cease test operation of backup diesel generators, and other carbon-fueled plant equipment and the current operating air permit would be rescinded.
 Once the destruction and recycling of site structures and facilities began, there would be a brief period of increased pollutant emissions from construction-type activities resulting in temporary adverse air quality impacts.